Arizona Asset Exemptions for Creditors

 The Short Version

 Arizona is now one of the most debtor-protective collection states in the nation, and Proposition 209 (effective December fifth, two thousand twenty-two) is the reason.
-The homestead exemption protects more than four hundred thousand dollars of home equity and adjusts upward every January for inflation; the motor-vehicle exemption is fifteen thousand dollars, or twenty-five thousand for a disabled debtor; household goods are protected to fifteen thousand; a single bank account is shielded to five thousand; and wage garnishment is capped at the lesser of ten percent of disposable earnings or the amount over sixty times the highest applicable minimum wage.
+The homestead exemption protects more than $400,000 of home equity and adjusts upward every January for inflation; the motor-vehicle exemption is $15,000, or $25,000 for a disabled debtor; household goods are protected to $15,000; a single bank account is shielded to $5,000; and wage garnishment is capped at the lesser of ten percent of disposable earnings or the amount over sixty times the highest applicable minimum wage.
 Retirement accounts, Social Security, and most benefits are fully off-limits.
 What a judgment can still reach is the equity, the cash, and the assets above those caps, and the only way to know which of those a particular debtor has is a documented asset search.
 We are a public-records research firm; for a creditor with a valid judgment and a permissible purpose, we locate the non-exempt assets, typically within 24 hours.

 Watch: What an Arizona Judgment Can Reach